 ‘Knowledge Gateway’ – is a public realm scheme that aims to transforms the corridor running from Fitzalan Square to Brown Street.

-For ‘Grey to Green’ and ‘Steel Route’ - see Glossary.
+For ‘blue and green infrastructure’ – see introduction to Policy BG1. .For ‘Grey to Green’ and ‘Steel Route’ - see Glossary.

 Priority Location in Wicker Riverside